DeepakGhengat/psavvy/README.md

 Checks the Program Flow if you think Tools in the command not installed on the OS please install them.
 Other Tools you can find on the $Tools/ Directory.
 Auto
 Installation may be available in future version.

+Wordlist:
+You can make a changes in the wordlists like Add new payloads, new words, and new DNS resolver, Do not rename the wordlists.

 ** OS Support:
 **
 Only Linux for Now(But if you are really a hacker you can modify psavvy.py file for your operating system).